Case-sensitive Lookup in Excel

 By default, the VLOOKUP function performs a case-insensitive lookup.
 However, you can use INDEX, MATCH and EXACT in Excel to perform a case-sensitive lookup.

 1. For example, the simple VLOOKUP function below returns the salary of Mia Clark.
-However, we want to lookup the salary of MIA Reed (see cell G2).
+However, we want to look up the salary of MIA Reed (see cell G2).

 Case-insensitive Lookup in Excel